NethermindEth/blockifier-tester/README.md

 # Blockifier Tester

+⚠️ **NOTE**: This project goal is to test software which has not yet reached production stage which means setting it up might not be as easy as it should.
+Please follow the README thoroughly since we tried to add every possible shortcomming to it.
+If you see there is something missing here that might help with anything please open an issue and we will fix it asap.

 This is a tool created for testing the [Blockifier integrated with Cairo Native](https://github.com/NethermindEth/blockifier).

-## Project Status

-The tool is a work in progress and is primarily used only during this stage to replay blocks.
-It currently has no guarantees of stability for any behavior.
+It is still a work in progress and currenty it is meant to be used only to assert that _natively compiled contracts_ behaves the same way as _casm compiled contract_.
+We have focused on building it fast so we can test the network sooner rather than later which means there may be some rough edges around the code.
+Nonetheless, we expect that by following the instructions of the README.md anyone could use it without a hitch.

 ## Terminology

-Native Juno : Juno instance running with [Native Blockifier](https://github.com/NethermindEth/blockifier) a.k.a. executing Cairo transactions natively, by compiling them with [Cairo Native](https://github.com/lambdaclass/cairo_native).
+**Native Juno**: Juno instance running with [Native Blockifier](https://github.com/NethermindEth/blockifier), that is, executing Cairo transactions natively by compiling them first with [Cairo Native](https://github.com/lambdaclass/cairo_native).

-Base Juno : Juno instance running using the "normal" [Blockifier](https://github.com/starkware-libs/blockifier) a.k.a. executing Cairo transactions with the VM.
+**Base Juno**: Juno instance running using the "normal" [Blockifier](https://github.com/starkware-libs/blockifier) or executing Cairo transactions the same way as always, with the VM.

 ## What it does